 Using gain on a mixer

 *Since some consoles have additional headroom than others, you’ll need to experiment to examine however far you’ll be able to push the trim before distortion happens.

 Once the gain is ready, you can bring up the channel fader to listen to the signal. at least some of the channel faders ought to be at or close to the “0” mark; if all the faders are very low or very high, something is wrong.
 If setting the master at “0” makes the volume in the space too loud, flip down the level controls on the power amp(s).
 If you would like to bring the master fader all the way up to induce adequate volume within the room, either the power amps are set too low or your system is underpowered.

-Setting mic gain for vocals
+Setting mic gain for different instruments

 Setting up a mic for vocals starts with choosing the right mic for the job- the mic that will do the perfect job of strengthening the voice and carrying it as far as possible.
 Of course, there are various mics which can be used, some of which includes the Shure KSM9, Shure SM58, Audix OM5 amidst many others.
 You should choose a microphone that suits your voice color/tone.

 After you’ve connected your mic, (I recommend that you do this when your mixer is on standby, or at least it is required to reduce the channel’s fader to 0) then you should set gain of this channel.
 How are you going to do this?
 Simply sing or talk as loud as you will on the performance and slowly raise the gain knob.